filberthamijoyo/CinematicAI/README.md

 ## Repository Structure

 - `Cinematic_AI_Assistant_sample.ipynb`: Sample of the main notebook implementation
-- `webscrapping.py`: Script for data collection from IMDb
+- `webscrapping.py`: Script for data collection from IMDb.com
 - `requirements.txt`: Python dependencies
 - `LARGE_FILES.md`: Information about large files not included in the repository